 - Day 03: Drive to Syabru Besi (1,420m/4,658ft) approx 6 – 7hrs drive

-- You can see Pangsang range while you are on drive
+- You can see Pangsang range while you are on a drive

 - Day 04: Syabru Besi to Rimche (2,455m/8,054ft) approx 6 ½ hrs hike

-From an early start we begin our trek by crossing over Bhote Khola (river) and soon we will be crossing another river (Langtang Khola).
-On the way you will come across dense bamboo forest and probably see a troop of Langur monkeys (Leaf Monkeys) and if you are lucky you might see Red pandas.
-Rimche is a better spot due to its location on high ground that offer a good view down the valley.
-We stay overnight in Rimche.
+From an early start, we begin our trek by crossing over Bhote Khola (river) and soon we will be crossing another river (Langtang Khola).
+On the way, you will come across the dense bamboo forest and probably see a troop of Langur monkeys (Leaf Monkeys).
+Rimche is a better spot due to its location on high ground that offers a good view down the valley.

-- You might encounter with Langur monkeys and if you are lucky you might see red panda
+- You might encounter with Langur monkeys and it’s home to the endangered animal like red panda

 - Day 05: Trek to Langtang (3,330m/10,925ft) approx 5 – 6 hrs hike

-After an early breakfast we will start a gentle climb through forest directs you to Gore Tabela, which is located in a wide valley.
+After an early breakfast, we will start a gentle climb through forest directs you to Gore Tabela, which is located in a wide valley.
 Here, lies the Royal Nepali Army base camp, where they guard the National Park animals.
-We will get the first glimpse of the snowy himalayan peaks namely Langtang Lirung to the north.
+We will get the first glimpse of the snowy Himalayan peaks namely Langtang Lirung to the north.
 A lunch stop can be made before heading towards the alpine meadows and ascending up to Langtang.
-Continuing our trek we will reach Langtang within no time, being a traditional and historical village you will get to see old culture of people strongly believe in Buddhism and following Tibetan rules.
-We will accommodate overnight in lodge here.
+Continuing our trek we will reach Langtang within no time, being a traditional and historical village you will get to see the old culture of people strongly believe in Buddhism and practices Tibetan culture

-- Explore traditional and historical village called Langtang where people practice Buddhism and follows Tibetan rules.
+- Explore traditional and historical village called Langtang where people practice Buddhism and follow Tibetan rules.

 - You are likely to see langur monkeys, red bulbul, Drongo